The fight against harassment in transport

 Since 2016, all RATP agents in contact with passengers have received training dedicated to the care of victims of harassment as part of their initial training.
 This specific module was developed in partnership with Miprof (Interministerial Mission for the Protection of Women against Violence and the Fight against Human Trafficking).
 During this training, RATP agents are trained in the reception and care of victims of violence and sexual harassment, in knowledge of the legal framework and the means of combating and alerting available in public transport.

 In 2017, SNCF Transilien began training its SUGE employees with a specific module on sexual harassment in its premises.
 A training course developed with the Miprof in order to be as close as possible to the victims' experiences.
-The 740 security guards learned from professionals how to spot deviant behaviour during their rounds, they learned to take charge, listen, recognise the status of victim and refer them to the police.
+The 740 security guards learned from professionals how to spot deviant behavior during their rounds, they learned to take charge, listen, recognize the status of victim and refer them to the police.
 In 2018, station agents will benefit from the same training.

 A reinforced human presence on the bus networks of Grande-Couronne